 And there we have it!
 That's how to use custom shapes as text frames in Photoshop!
 Check out our Photoshop Basics section for more great tutorials on working with shapes, plus layers, selections, type and other essential skills!
-Or, see below for more tutorials you may be interested in!

 Get all of our Photoshop tutorials as printable PDFs!
 Download them today!